lwhite1/arrow-table/README.md

 # Table

-Table is a mutable, tabular data structure backed by Arrow arrays.
-It is similar to VectorSchemaRoot in many ways, but has simpler mutation semantics, and lacks the other class's support for batch operations.
+Table (and MutableTable) are tabular data structures backed by Arrow arrays.
+They are similar to VectorSchemaRoot, but lack its support for batch operations.
+They also differ considerably in how array values are set.

+## Mutation semantics

+_Table_ is (almost) entirely immutable.
+The underlying vectors are not exposed.
+The only way they could be modified is by keeping a reference to the arrays and updating those outside of the Table class.

+_MutableTable_, on the other hand, has more general mutation support than VectorSchemaRoot.
+Values of any ArrowType can be modified at any time and in any order.
+However, because it is ultimately backed by Arrow arrays, the mutation process may be relatively complex and less efficient than might be desired.
+Mutation is described in more detail below in the _Write Operations_ section.

+## What's in a Table?
+Both Table and MutableTable consist largely of a Schema and a collection of FieldVector objects.

 ## Creating a Table